THE LEONARD FOUNDATION

 5. Successful applicants are expected to obtain employment during free time to help defray the costs of their education.
 In addition, they must participate regularly in athletic, fitness or military activities.
 Personal qualities showing a potential for leadership are also a requirement.

 6. Colonel Reuben Wells Leonard wanted this financial assistance to go to individuals who, without it, would not be able to obtain a degree.
 For that reason, a true financial need must be demonstrated.
-Those still living with their families and whose gross total annual income, including "in kind" benefits* exceeds from $55,000.00 to $60,000.00 are not likely to be accepted.
+Those still living with their families and whose gross total annual income, including "in kind" benefits* exceeds $60,000.00 are not likely to be accepted.
 Those applicants who have permanently resided outside of the family home for an extended period will be required to supply detailed financial information.
 It is recognized that some of this information is somewhat personal; however, to fulfill the requirements of the donor, it is required.
 If you do not wish to divulge this information, the General Committee will not be able to make a reasoned decision.

 IF YOU DO NOT FULFILL THESE CRITERIA, PLEASE DO NOT APPLY